sparkfiresprairie/capl/README.md

 The figure below illustrates the basic algorithm for computing circle-pixel coverage using point-in-circle tests.
 A circle contributes color to an output pixel only if the pixel's center lies within the circle.

 ![image](https://github.com/sparkfiresprairie/capl/blob/master/lab2/computing_contribution.png)

+The CUDA implementation parallelizes computation across all input circles, assigning one circle to each CUDA thread.